JoshuaKGoldberg/TSLint.MSBuild/README.md

 ### 0.X to 1.X

-Crazy stuff happened.
-Everything's broken.
-Oh.
+0.X versions ran JavaScript logic to search for TSLint, run it, and wrap the output.
+This was slow (running two nested Node processes, with intermediary file names in text).

+1.X versions now are completely in a single MSBuild file.
+This is better for performance but has two downsides:
-This no longer searches for the "highest" available TSLint version in the packages directory; instead, the first found in a file search is used.
+* It no longer searches for the "highest" available TSLint version in the packages directory; instead, the first found in a file search is used.
+* The `TSLintErrorSeverity` flag is no longer supported (until TSLint adds support for error levels).

 #### Why?